 And he definitely passed the torch on to his progeny.
 My siblings and I have varying creative talents in art and music, trickling further down into the generations.
 My father's college portfolio and paintings sparked my own desire to be an artist, although he was not very enthusiastic about it, telling me creativity is no career for 'those who like to eat'.
 Preach it, Dad!

 This is my loving tribute to you, Dad, The First Artist in our family.
 It's always in summer that I miss you most.
-A time when I would come home from a day at the beach, all salty, sunburned and sleepy, to find you grilling in the backyard, listening to Vin Scully and your Dodgers.
-Very happy memories and a very happy time for me.
+A time when I would come home from a day at the beach, all salty, sunburned and sleepy, to find you grilling in the backyard, listening to Vin Scully and your Dodgers (and probably now rolling in your grave because I'm an Angels fan).
+Those are very happy memories and a very happy time for me.

 And Happy Father's Day to all the fine fathers in fatherhood land.
 Unlike moms, who get all the glory on their day, make no mistake, you're important too.
 After all, what would this world be without the corny Dad joke.